Passover Roundup: Seder streaming connects community

 Why is this Passover different from all other Passovers?

-On all other Passovers, the seder, a home-based ritual, brings family and friends together around the same dinner table to recount the story of the Israelites’ freedom from bondage.
+On all other Passovers, the seder, a home-based ritual, brings family and friends together around the same dinner table, recounting the story of the Israelites’ freedom from bondage.
 Why on this night must families sit alone and livestream seders?

 Because this is the first Passover in the time of the coronavirus.